nghin/vacsf.org.mm/src/_posts/articles/2017-11-05-What-Is-Good.md

 > “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing (John 15:5).

 To think otherwise is to put the cart before the horse.
 The bearing of fruit is a natural byproduct of our being attached to the vine.
 You cannot try to induce the fruit bearing, or good works, through force or threatening, no matter how subtle.
 It's the outworking of the vine, not the branches.
 And how do the branches abide in the vine?
 Through faith, the only instrument God allows Christians to abide in their Redeemer.
-Their fruit springs forth they know neither when nor how.
+Their fruit springs forth they know neither when nor how (John 3:8).

 > “<sup>26</sup>The kingdom of God is like someone who spreads seed on the ground. <sup>27</sup>He goes to sleep and gets up, night and day, and the seed sprouts and grows, though **he does not know how**. <sup>28</sup>**By itself the soil produces a crop**, first the stalk, then the head, then the full grain in the head. <sup>29</sup>And when the grain is ripe, he sends in the sickle because the harvest has come.”
 (Mark 4:26-29)